yvonneyeh/codecademy-takehome/backend/README.md

 - The game plays as described in the Rules and requirements section above.
 - Code is well-organized and easy to read/understand.
 - Any algorithms or data structures used are appropriate and reasonably efficient.
-- You must write one unit test that asserts that guessing an incorrect letter lifts the person one row closer to the UFO.
+- You must write one unit test for the logic that determines whether or not a guess is correct.

 ### Bonus